cdapio/cdap/docs/developer-guide/source/query.rst

 We should easily be able to implement ``RecordScannable<GenericEntry<String, Integer>>`` by defining ``getRecordType()``.
 However, due to Java's runtime type erasure, returning ``GenericEntry.class`` does not convey complete information about the record type.
-With reflection, the Reactor can only determine the names of the two fields, but not their types.
+With reflection, CDAP can only determine the names of the two fields, but not their types.

 To convey information about the type parameters, we must instead return a ``ParameterizedType``, which Java's ``Class`` does not implement.
 An easy way is to use Guava's ``TypeToken``::